The Sampler Collection

 (or, Girls Just want to Have Fun)

-The Sampler Collection of Alexandra Peters is a researched and curated collection of over 150 samplers, (ever growing!) stitched by girls mostly aged 5-16 between the years of 1698 and 1850.
+The Sampler Collection of Alexandra Peters is a researched and curated collection of over 200 framed samplers, (ever growing!) stitched by girls mostly aged 5-16 between the years of 1698 and 1850.
 The collection is primarily American, with several British, as well as a few Dutch and French samplers.
 All are framed in different ways, most under museum glass, (although a few still have their original glass) and many have been conserved by the Textile Conservation Workshop.
-The samplers have been professionally photographed and are currently being archived as a collection by the Sampler Archive, the national archive for American samplers.

 This collection honors and celebrates the enormous legacy of the thousands of samplers (made by girls) still in existence in the United States and in England.
 There is nothing comparable for boys.

-But then I began to come across samplers in antique stores 35 years ago, pieces of linen and sometimes silk, stitched by the hands of real girls in the 18th and 19th centuries.
-I could hold in my hand the skilled work of young women before the Industrial Revolution and before sewing machines, when every girl sewed and every item of clothing, every textile, was pieced together and decorated by the hands of girls and women.
-These samplers were only intended for display - and often hung on the wall for generations.
-Contrary to our modern ideas about how the work of women was seen, I could see how much the needlework skills and education of girls had been valued and appreciated.
+But in the 1980’s I began to come across samplers in antique stores, pieces of linen and sometimes silk, stitched by the hands of real girls in the 18th and 19th centuries.
+I could hold in my hand the skilled work of young women before the Industrial Revolution and before sewing machines, when every girl sewed and every item of clothing, every textile, was pieced together and decorated by hand.
+These samplers were created for display - and often hung on the wall for generations.
+Contrary to our modern ideas about the work of women in the home, I could see how much the needlework skills and education of girls had been valued and appreciated.
 And I could buy them!
-I began reading about the history of needlework, and I discovered Betty Ring, Glee Krueger, Susan Schoelwer and many others who had much to say about samplers.
-I read and reread every catalog of Amy Finkel, an antiques dealer who specializes in samplers.( I looked for samplers in museums everywhere and I spent hours at the V and A in London, back in the era when you could open drawers and look at samplers right in front of you.
+I began reading everything I could find about the history of needlework.
 By the time I had ten or twelve samplers, holding history in my hand from a viewpoint I had always wanted to understand, I was hooked.
 I began intentionally looking to buy samplers that have a story to tell, especially if they opened a way of understanding life in colonial and antebellum America in a historical context.

 And then the Internet transformed the ability to find information.
 Now I research every sampler before I buy it and in most cases do a deep exploration of the sampler maker, her family, her town, her school, and what was happening around her politically and socially.
 I always become completely absorbed in discovery and stay up way too late researching.
 History unfolds before me.
 Connections happen.
 Surprising things turn up!